-Legislation and standards Relevant legislation and standards include but are not limited to: ☐ Education and Care Services National Law Act 2010 ☐ Education and Care Services National Regulations 2011 including Regulations 97, 98, 168(2)(e) National Quality Standard, including Quality Area 2: Children's Health and Safety □ Occupational Health and Safety Act 2004 4.
-DEFINITIONS The terms defined in this section relate specifically to this policy.
+Legislation and standards

+Relevant legislation and standards include but are not limited to:

+- Education and Care Services National Law Act 2010 - Education and Care Services National Regulations 2011 including Regulations 97, 98, 168(2)(e) - National Quality Standard, including Quality Area 2: Children's Health and Safety - Occupational Health and Safety Act 2004

+4. DEFINITIONS

+The terms defined in this section relate specifically to this policy.
 For commonly used terms e.g. Approved Provider, Nominated Supervisor, Regulatory Authority etc. refer to the General Definitions section of this manual.

 Attendance record: Kept by the service to record details of each child attending the service including name, time of arrival and departure, signature of person delivering and collecting the child or of the Nominated Supervisor or educator (Regulation 158).

 Country Fire Authority (CFA): CFA respond to a variety of fire and emergency incidents.
-They are also involved in a range of other activities including: ☐ fire safety building inspections ☐ delivering community awareness, education and safety programs post-incident analysis and fire investigation ☐ fire prevention planning and land use planning at a municipal level.
+They are also involved in a range of other activities including:

+- fire safety building inspections - · delivering community awareness, education and safety programs - post-incident analysis and fire investigation - fire prevention planning and land use planning at a municipal level.

 Duty of care: A common law concept that refers to the responsibilities of a service to provide an adequate level of protection against harm and all reasonable foreseeable risks.

 Emergency: Includes any situation or event that poses an imminent or severe risk to the persons at the education and care service premises e.g. flood, fire or a situation that requires the service premises to be locked down (National Regulations, page 21).

 Emergency Management Plan (EMP): A written set of instructions for the service to prepare for and respond to emergencies.
 A guide to preparing an emergency plan and an Emergency Management Plan template are available on the DET website (refer to Sources below).

 Hazard: A source or situation with a potential for harm in terms of human injury or ill health, damage to property, damage to the environment or a combination of these.

 Incident, Injury, Trauma and Illness Record: Contains details of any incident, injury, trauma or illness that occurs while the child is being educated and cared for by the service.
-Any incident, injury, trauma or illness must be recorded as soon as is practicable but not later than 24 hours after the occurrence.
-These details must be kept for the period of time specified in Regulation 183.
-A sample Incident, Injury, Trauma and Illness Record is available from the ACECQA: www.acecqa.gov.au (Search 'Sample forms and templates') Planned closure: services identified as being at high fire risk and on the DET's Bushfire at-Risk Register will close on days determined to have a fire danger rating of Code Red by the Emergency Management Commissioner.
-Where possible, four to seven days notice of a planned closure will be provided.
+The Approved Provider must ensure an Injury, Trauma and Illness Record is kept in accordance with Regulation 87 of the Education and Care Services National Regulations 2011 and kept for the period of time specified in Regulation 183.
+A sample is available on the ACECQA website: www.acecqa.gov.au (search 'Sample forms and templates').

+Planned closure: services identified as being at high fire risk and on the DET's Bushfire at-Risk Register will close on days determined to have a fire danger rating of Code Red by the Emergency Management Commissioner.
+Where possible, four to seven days' notice of a planned closure will be provided.
 Services not on the Department's Bushfire at-Risk Register will remain open, unless directly threatened by fire or another emergency.

 Metropolitan Fire Brigade (MFB): provide a fire and rescue service and are the first to respond to specific medical emergencies.
 The MFB aims to reduce the incidence and impact of fire and other emergencies on the community.
 This is achieved through the delivery of educational strategies that assist the community to become more self-reliant, including:

-fire safety building inspections, and checking fire-fighting equipment delivering community awareness, education and safety programs.
+- fire safety building inspections, and checking fire-fighting equipment - delivering community awareness, education and safety programs.